|Click to enlarge.||Map legend.|

 Minerals: Oil, gas, clays, lignite, sulfur, sand and gravel.

-Agriculture: Nurseries, cattle, hay, horses, rabbits.
-Market value $44.5 million.
+Agriculture: Beef cattle, forages, nurseries/horticulture, rodeo stock.
+Market value $49.5 million.
 Hunting leases and fishing.
+Timber important.

 Horses grazing east of Mabank.
 Photo by Robert Plocheck.